Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 ### 2. Dust Collector

 A **dust collector** is designed to capture large volumes of dust and wood chips from large CNCs & woodworking tools, particularly those that generate large amounts of debris.
 It is a more powerful and specialized system compared to a shop vac.
 It is often stationary and often runs to more than one tool.

-- **Power and Filtration**: Dust collectors focus on high airflow (CFM), typically ranging from 400-1,000 CFM or higher.
-They use large collection bags or drums and are often equipped with filters that capture dust down to 1-5 microns, though some higher-end units have finer filtration or HEPA options.
-- **Airflow (CFM)**: With significantly higher CFM, dust collectors are capable of handling the dust output from larger machines, like table saws, planers, and jointers, where a high volume of air is needed to capture dust at the source.
-- **Stationary Setup**: Dust collectors are usually larger and stationary or semi-stationary units.
-They often involve ductwork to connect multiple tools, providing centralized dust management in the shop.
-- **Best Use**: Ideal for large CNC machines like the 48X30 LongMill or AltMill, woodworking shops with larger power tools, capturing high volumes of sawdust and debris from continuous operation.

 | **Model**              | **Description**                                              | **Link**                                                                                               |
 |-------------------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|